-Under the loanable funds case, banks are assumed to act as intermediaries of time deposits from depositors (as savers) to investors (as borrowers).
+Under the loanable funds model, banks are assumed to act as intermediaries of time deposits from depositors (as savers) to borrowers who make investment (producers and households).
 Under the endogenous money model, banks are assumed to play a passive role; that is, they only make loans for the amount asked by producers and households.
-Furthermore, they do not purchase government bonds and need to make no portfolio decisions among loans and other financial products.
-Transactions of banks are illustrated in Figure 5, some of which are summarized below.
+Furthermore, they do not purchase government bonds, which are assumed to be directly purchased by the central bank here for simplicity.
+They are also assumed to make no portfolio decisions among loans and other financial products.
+Some of the transactions of banks are summarized as follows.

-- Banks receive demand deposits from households and producers, and time deposits from households (interests payments are neglected for a simplicity here). - In the case of loanable funds, banks make loans out of the savings of time deposits, while in the case of endogenous money, they make loans by creating deposits as much as the desired amount of borrowings by producers and households.
-Interests on these loans are not considered likewise for a simplicity.
+• Banks receive demand deposits from households and producers, and time deposits from households.
+Interests payments (cost for banks) are neglected for simplicity here.

+• In the case of loanable funds, banks make loans out of the savings of time deposits, while under the endogenous money case, they finance loans by creating deposits as much as the desired amount of borrowings asked by producers and households.
+Interests on these loans and corporate tax on banks are not considered likewise for simplicity.